jrie/sqstorage/README.md

 #### Permissions and error 500

 The directories `smartyfiles/` and `languages/locale/` need to be **writeable** for the webserver.
-This also fixes error 500 in some cirumstances.
+This also fixes error 500 in some circumstances - please see your webserver log access and error report in case of questions.

 `chown -R www-data smartyfiles/` and `chown -R www-data languages/locale/` should work in most cases.